 Jesus' physical birth so He can live physically is with a gush of blood and water from His Mother (John 19:34) and the Church's spiritual birth (John 6:51) so Christians can live forever is with the gush of blood and water from Jesus' heart as the spear is thrust into His side "passing between Jesus' flesh by cutting" with the shedding of His blood that consecrates (Luke 22:20) the new covenant just as the millions of sacrificial animals bleeding on the Old Testament Jewish altars had physically prophesied.

-The veil (virginity) of Jesus’ Mother’s virginal flesh is rent at Jesus' birth so Jesus can be physically born into man’s impermanent physical family (Mark 15:38) and the veil of the temple, never before torn, is rent at Jesus’ death (Heb.
-10:19-22) so man can approach God by himself (John 3:5-6 & 1Pet.
+The veil (virginity) of Jesus’ Mother’s virginal flesh is rent at Jesus' birth so Jesus can be physically born into man’s impermanent physical family (Mark 15:38) and the veil of the temple, never before torn, is rent at Jesus’ death (please, please read these-> Heb.
+10:19-22, Rom.
+10:8-13 then Rom.
+8:6-17) so man can approach God by himself anyplace in the world (John 3:5-6 & 1Pet.
 1:23) and be spiritually born into God’s eternal family.

 The Jews, except for a faithful few, had missed it the first time when the promised seed was born, they missed it the second time when their Deliverer was installed in office, and they missed it this third time when they unknowingly killed the Passover Lamb from God, Jesus their Redeemer; three, the number of completion.